watspeed/cloud-computing-security-essentials/lab6/lab6-guide2.md

 openssl rsa -in server.key -text -noout
 ```

-Adding Alternative names.
+#### Adding Alternative names
 Many websites have different URLs.
 For example, `www.example.com`, `example.com`, `example.net`, and `example.org` are all pointing to the same web server.
 Due to the hostname matching policy enforced by browsers, the common name in a certificate must match with the
 server’s hostname, or browsers will refuse to communicate with the server.
 To allow a certificate to have multiple names, the X.509 specification defines extensions to be attached
 to a certificate.
 This extension is called Subject Alternative Name (SAN).
 Using the SAN extension, it’s
 possible to specify several hostnames in the `subjectAltName` field of a certificate.
 To generate a certificate signing request with such a field, we can put all the necessary information
 in a configuration file or at the command line.
 We will use the command-line approach in this task.
-We can add the following option to
-the `"openssl req"` command.
-It should be noted that the `subjectAltName` extension field must also
+It should be noted that the `subjectAltName` extension field must also include the one from the common name field;
-include the one from the common name field; otherwise, the common name will not be accepted as a valid
+otherwise, the common name will not be accepted as a valid name.
-name.

 ```
--addext "subjectAltName = DNS:www.bank32.com, \
+openssl req -addext "subjectAltName = DNS:www.bank32.com, DNS:www.bank32A.com, DNS:www.bank32B.com"
-DNS:www.bank32A.com, \
-DNS:www.bank32B.com"
 ```

-Please add two alternative names to your certificate signing request.
-They will be needed in the tasks
-later.

-### 3.3 Task 3: Generating a Certificate for your server
+### Task 3: Generating a Certificate for your server

 The CSR file needs to have the CA’s signature to form a certificate.
 In the real world, the CSR files are
 usually sent to a trusted CA for their signature.
 In this lab, we will use our own trusted CA to generate
 certificates.
-The following command turns the certificate signing request `(server.csr)` into an X509 certificate `(server.crt)`, using the CA’s `ca.crt` and `ca.key`:
+The following command turns the certificate signing request `server.csr` into an X509 certificate `server.crt`, using the CA’s `ca.crt` and `ca.key`:

 ```
-openssl ca -config myCA_openssl.cnf -policy policy_anything \
--md sha256 -days 3650 \
--in server.csr -out server.crt -batch \
--cert ca.crt -keyfile ca.key
+openssl ca -config myCA_openssl.cnf -policy policy_anything -md sha256 -days 3650 -in server.csr -out server.crt -batch -cert ca.crt -keyfile ca.key
 ```

-In the above command, `myCAopenssl.cnf` is the configuration file we copied from `/usr/lib/ssl/openssl.cnf` (we also made changes to this file in Task 1).
+In the above command, `myCA_openssl.cnf` is the configuration file we copied from `/usr/lib/ssl/openssl.cnf` (we also made changes to this file in Task 1).
 We use the `policy_anything` policy defined in the configuration file.
 This is not the default policy; the default policy has more restriction,
 requiring some of the subject information in the request to match those in the CA’s certificate.
 The policy
 used in the command, as indicated by its name, does not enforce any matching rule.

-Copy the extension field.
-For security reasons, the default setting in `openssl.cnf` does not allow the `"openssl ca"` command to copy the extension field from the request to the final certificate.
+#### Copy the extension field
+For security reasons, the default setting in `openssl.cnf` does not allow the `openssl ca` command to copy the extension field from the request to the final certificate.
 To enable
-that, we can go to our copy of the configuration file, uncomment the following line:
+that, we can go to our copy of the configuration file (`myCA_openssl.cnf`) and uncomment the following line:

 ```
 # Extension copying option: use with caution.